Huang Qingxue

 Huang Qingxue (黄庆学; born 5 December 1960) is a Chinese engineer and administrator who is the president of Taiyuan University of Technology since 2015.

 Biography

 Huang was born in Shulan, Jilin, on 5 December 1960.
 He earned a bachelor's degree in 1984, a master's degree in 1989, and a doctor's degree in 1993, all from Yanshan University.

 After university, he joined the faculty of Taiyuan University of Technology, becoming vice president in February 2010 and president in December 2015.
 He concurrently served as dean of Metal Composite Forming Technology and Equipment Research Institute since August 2019.

-He is a delegate to the 13th National People's Congress.
+He served as a delegate to the 13th National People's Congress.